All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Switching from Other GLP-1 Medications to 7.5mg

-If you are switching to tirzepatide from semaglutide (Ozempic, Wegovy) or another GLP-1 medication, the standard protocol starts you at tirzepatide 2.5mg and titrates up.
-You would not typically start directly at 7.5mg unless your prescriber makes an off-label decision based on your treatment history.
+If you're switching to tirzepatide from semaglutide (Ozempic, Wegovy) or another GLP-1 medication, the standard protocol starts you at tirzepatide 2.5mg and titrates up.
+You wouldn't typically start directly at 7.5mg unless your prescriber makes an off-label decision based on your treatment history.
+Check out our Zepbound weight loss timeline for detailed data.

 From semaglutide 1mg or higher: Some experienced prescribers may allow a faster titration schedule, such as two weeks at 2.5mg and two weeks at 5mg before reaching 7.5mg.
-This is not the standard label recommendation and should only be done under direct medical supervision.
+This isn't the standard label recommendation and should only be done under direct medical supervision.

 From liraglutide (Saxenda/Victoza): Stop liraglutide, wait one day, begin tirzepatide at 2.5mg, and follow the normal titration schedule to reach 7.5mg. tirzepatide vs liraglutide